-MATH 1350 - Fundamentals of Mathematics I - 3 sem. hrs.
+MATH 1350 - Mathematics for Teachers I (Fundamentals of Mathematics I) - 3 sem. hrs.
 (3-0-0) 2701015619

-Topics include concepts of sets, functions, numeration systems, number theory, and properties of the natural numbers, integers, rational, and real number systems with an emphasis on problem solving and critical thinking.
-This course is designed specifically for students who seek middle grade (4-8) teacher certification.
+This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
+It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
 Three lecture hours per week.
-Prerequisite: Two years of high school algebra or Math 1314.
+Prerequisite: Math 1314.

-MATH 1351 - Fundamentals of Mathematics II - 3 sem. hrs.
+MATH 1351 - Mathematics for Teachers II (Fundamentals of Mathematics II) - 3 sem. hrs.
 (3-0-0) 2701016019